antonfirsov/docs/2016/05-fsharp-documentation-open-source/2016-05-fsharp-documentation-open-source.md

 ##What changed?
 Here is a list of things that changed that you should be aware of.
 While we are still working on improving and adding features, these are live today.
 ###Friendly URLs
 Forget about the ugly MSDN shortlinks.
 Instead you are now able to see friendly URLs that clearly indicate what page you are linking to.
+This is something that we will be transitioning to long-term for all MSDN docs.

 ![MSDN Friendly URLs](friendly-urls.png)